 Once prepped cover and refrigerate for an hour or more.
 This salad is best served well chilled!

 Cucumber salad can be made in advance and will keep well for a couple of days.
-They’re great as a topper for burgers or sandwiches in place of pickles!
+They’re great as a topper for burgers or side dish for chicken pot pie.
 The next time you need a simple, palate-cleansing side dish, cucumber dill salad is an easy option.

 More Cucumber Favorites